fasttime/JScrewIt/Features.md

 ### `DEFAULT`
 Minimun feature level, compatible with all supported engines.
 ### `DOMWINDOW`
-The property that the string representation of the global object evaluates to "\[object DOMWindow\]".
+Existence of the global object property self having the string representation "\[object DOMWindow\]".
 Only available in Android Browser versions prior to 4.4.2.
 ### `DOUBLE_QUOTE_ESC_HTML`
 The property that double quote characters in the argument of String.prototype.fontcolor are escaped as "\&quot;".